danrot/danrot.github.io/_posts/2020-06-05-typing-in-javascript-flow-vs-typescript.md

 Since it is pretty obvious that you cannot divide a number by a string, you might say you are not doing that anyway, but imagine that the value of `"5"` is stored in a variable, and the value of that variable is not completely clear, because it is determined in a 100 lines of code.
-In that case it would be quite easy to mess this up in some way, without immediately realizing it.
-A static type checker would tell you about the error at the moment you introduce it, and you are much more likely to know what's wrong than when finding out about this error at runtime a year later.
+In that case it would be quite easy to mess this up in some way, without immediately realizing it. **A static type checker would tell you about the error at the moment you introduce it**, and you are much more likely to know what's wrong than when finding out about this error at runtime a year later.

 Now there are different ways on how to apply static type checking.
 Many **compiled languages do this during their compilation step**, which means that the program does not compile at all if you get any type errors in your project.